Opportunistic Scheduling over Renewal Systems: An Empirical Method: Introduction

 \subsection{Our contributions}

-The current paper develops a new algorithm that is easy to implement, requires neither statistics of $\omega[n]$ nor explicit estimation of them, and is fully analyzed with convergence properties that provably hold with probability 1.
-In particular, the feasibility of the algorithm is justified through a stability analysis of virtual queues and the near optimality comes from a novel construction of exponential supermartingales.
-Simulation experiments on a time varying constrained MDP conform with theoretical results.
+In this work, we focus on opportunistic scheduling over renewal systems and propose a new algorithm that runs online (i.e. takes actions in response to each observed $\omega[n]$).
+Unlike prior works, the proposed algorithm requires neither the statistics of $\omega[n]$ nor explicit estimation of them, and is fully analyzed with convergence properties that hold with probability 1.
+From a technical perspective, we prove near-optimality of the algorithm by showing asymptotic stability of a customized process, relying on a novel construction of exponential supermartingales which could be of independent interest.
+We complement our theoretical results with simulation experiments on a time varying constrained MDP.